The One Amazing Thing Antimicrobial Lighting Can Do That UV Can’t

 One under-the-radar hiccup: The UV robots cannot be used when someone is around.
 A built-in protection feature shuts off their cleaning function whenever movement is detected, which is quite often in these settings.

-It’s difficult, perhaps impossible, to guarantee endless disinfecting with UV lighting when guests and staff are zigzagging across a building, entering and leaving their guestrooms and workspaces at will.
+It’s difficult, perhaps impossible, to guarantee endless antimicrobial and antiviral action with UV lighting when guests and staff are zigzagging across a building, entering and leaving their guestrooms and workspaces at will.
 Or when workers are moving crates and pallets at all hours.

-Clean, antimicrobial LED lighting, however, can promise nonstop disinfecting lighting—and never break it.
+Clean, antimicrobial LED lighting, however, can make such a promise—and never break it.
 All because it never needs to take a break, regardless of who or what is around.

 This luminous new weapon in the fight against infectious diseases and the pathogenic microbes that cause them is also making a news splash—with no asterisks required.